sl1453/Giardia_mucusRNA_Analysis/SoftwareInstruct/How2SetUp.md

 * Remember to set up different virtue enviroments if your projects involve using different versions of the same software and dependencies.
 * This is to advoid conflicts.

-To check the anaconda/python versions available in your shared facility `module avail '
+__ To check the anaconda/python versions available in your shared facility __  `module avail '

-To check what environment you already have `conda info --envs`
+__ To check what environment you already have `conda info --envs` __
 * The output will list all the environemnt you already have, including their paths.
 * and the * symbol highlights the env you are currently in.
-* base: base is the default environment that comes with Anaconda.
+* __ base__ : base is the default environment that comes with Anaconda.
   * When you open a new terminal or a new session, by default, the base environment is activated unless you specify otherwise.
   * The path /home/share/apps/python/anaconda3-3.9 shows where this environment is located on your file system.
 This path contains the Python interpreter and installed packages for the base environment.

+#### Additional Notes:
+Using Conda is recommended

+__ Purpose of Multiple Environments:__

+The main advantage of having multiple conda environments is to maintain different sets of dependencies and packages for different projects or purposes.
+For instance, one environment can have Python 3.8 with certain libraries for a specific project, while another can have Python 3.9 with a different set of libraries for another project.
+Switching Between Environments:

+To switch to a different environment, you use the command conda activate <env-name>.
+For example, to switch to the htseq-clip environment, you would use conda activate htseq-clip.
+Managing Environments:

+You can create, remove, or modify environments using various conda commands.
+This allows you to manage your project dependencies effectively and avoid conflicts between different projects' requirements.